nmanzi/MacOS-OneDrive-KFM/README.md

 - This application does not currently work with the Apple Store version of OneDrive.
 Please use the stand alone version instead.
 It can be downloaded from here: [https://macadmins.software/](https://macadmins.software/).

-- As this applicaiton interacts with User data, please do your own testing for your enviorment.
+- As this application interacts with User data, please do your own testing for your enviorment.
 Feel free to submit detailed issues if you find bugs.

+- Finder sidebar shortcuts to Desktop and Documents are recreated, but placed at the bottom of the sidebar.

 ## Getting started